CrowdSurfer: Sampling Optimization Augmented with Vector-Quantized Variational AutoEncoder for Dense Crowd Navigation: Methodology

 The training data for the pipeline includes expert trajectories of a robot navigating highly dynamic environments, used to train the unconditional VQ-VAE, and observation data for training the PixelCNN model.
 All data was collected in a simulated setting using the PEDSIM social-force library \cite{gloor-2016} and the Gazebo simulator \cite{koenig2004design}.
 We teleoperated a Turtlebot2 within the open-source Lobby World environment, featuring 35 dynamic agents.
 The simulated positions of these agents (agent states) and LiDAR scans were used as ground truth inputs.
 The teleoperated expert trajectories were pre-processed using the PRIEST planner.
 This resulted in smoother trajectories that proved more conducive to training VQ-VAE.

-For PixelCNN training, the observation data comprising of LiDAR scans and dynamic agent states were pre-processed to match the network's input requirements.
-LiDAR scans were converted to Occupancy Maps, and dynamic agent states were used to calculate agent velocities.
-Additionally, odometry data was processed to generate ego velocities and the heading-angle-to-goal.
+For PixelCNN training, the observation data comprising of LiDAR scans and dynamic agent states were preprocessed to match the network's input requirements.
+LiDAR scans were converted to occupancy maps and dynamic agent states were used to calculate agent velocities.
+Additionally, odometry data was processed to generate ego velocities and heading angle-to-goal.